Puffs, or Seven Increasingly Eventful Years at a Certain School of Magic and Magic: Act 1

 The Puffs introduce themselves in the Puff common room.
-Megan declares that she was put into the Puff house mistakenly, and she should be with the Snakes.
+Megan declares that she was put into the Puff house mistakenly and that she doesn't belong with the other Puffs.
 "Cedric" shows up and introduces himself as the group leader.
 He assures the group that they are a valid house, though they will be bullied.
-He encourages them to win the Puffs' first House Cup by earning points for good behavior.
-Megan sneaks out to be with the Snakes.
+He encourages them to win third place in the Puffs' first House Cup by earning points for good behavior.
+Megan brags to Wayne and Oliver that her mother was known to have worked with the dark lord before sneaking out to be with the Snakes.
 Wayne and Oliver bond over both being new to the school and magic itself and Oliver, a math prodigy, worries about the difficulty of magic.
 After a day of unsuccessful classes and many lost points, Wayne begins to lose hope.
-During the appearance for a troll in the dungeon during the school's Halloween feast, Wayne and Oliver notice that Megan is missing.
+During the appearance of a troll in the dungeon during the school's Halloween feast, Wayne and Oliver notice that Megan is missing.
 They find her wandering around a forbidden chamber with her ghost friend, the Fat Friar.
-She complains about being in the Puffs and missing her mom.
+She complains about being alone.
 The Narrator introduces Megan's mom, Xavia Jones, who was put in WizPriz for working with the dark lord.
 Megan is hostile before agreeing to be friends with Wayne and Oliver.
 Before they leave, they all look into a mirror where they see their greatest desires.
 Wayne sees that he becomes a hero, Oliver becomes a famous mathematician, and Megan sees her mom and herself reuniting.
 Megan tells a teacher that Wayne and Oliver came to save her and the trio is awarded their first set of points.
 Sometime later, Cedric thanks Wayne for inspiring the Puffs to earn more points.
 At the end of the year, the headmaster announces that the Puffs came in third place and they celebrate, before the headmaster awards more points to the Braves so that the Puffs end up in fourth place again.